Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

 What is part of the Human-Nature programme?

-• Delegation to Malaysia: UK artists and professionals will take part in a delegation to Malaysia, aiming to foster collaborations with Malaysian counterparts on creative responses to climate adaptation.
-Delegates will have experience with multi-disciplinary projects that raise awareness and advocate for local cultural rights and climate challenges.
-Learn more about our delegates.
+• Delegation to Malaysia: In March 2024, seven UK artists and professionals took part in a delegation to Malaysia, to foster collaborations with Malaysian counterparts on creative responses to climate adaptation.
+Delegates came with experience on multi-disciplinary projects that raise awareness and advocate for local cultural rights and climate challenges.
+Learn more about the delegates.

-• Research: New research will be undertaken focusing on understanding how Malaysia's local community knowledge can offer alternative solutions to climate adaptation.
+• Research: New research to be published in 2025, focusing on understanding how Malaysia's local community knowledge can offer alternative solutions to climate adaptation.
 The research will help to identify creative collaborations, long-term partnerships and fostering dialogues between Malaysian and UK arts sectors to address climate change.

 How will Human-Nature be delivered?